LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-little-walter-blue-lonesome/index.md

 author: 96
 banner: []
 description: >-
-  This week I&rsquo;ve gone for possibly the bluest blues song of all time.
-Blue &amp; Lonesome by Little Walter.
-Little Walter is a Blues legend &amp; his story is suitably fitting.
-Thought to have been born in 1930 in Louisiana &ldquo;Walter&rdquo; grew up in Rapides Parish where he first learned to play the harmonica.
+  This week I’ve gone for possibly the bluest blues song of all time.
+Blue & Lonesome by Little Walter.
+Little Walter is a Blues legend & his story is suitably fitting.
+Thought to have been born in 1930 in Louisiana “Walter” grew up in Rapides Parish where he first learned to play the harmonica.
 Marion [...]Read More...
 published: true
 tags: feature
 featured: false